boyiguo1/Tutorial-Sim_Cluster_Composer/README.md

 -   the data generating process: 1000 samples of (*X*<sub>1</sub>, …, *X*<sub>*n*</sub>) where
     *X*<sub>*i*</sub> ∼ Poisson(*λ* = 3) i.i.d. for *i* = 1, …, *n*
--   the model and its output: the heuristic distribution of *X̄* and its mean, median, variance
+-   the model and its output: the empirical distribution of *X̄* and its mean, median, variance
 -   the number of replications for each simulation setting:
     *n*<sub>it</sub> = 1000